tinc2k/specialist-thesis/README.md

 ## 6. Praktični rad: društvena mreža ##

-> *“What would an ocean be without a monster lurking in the dark?
-It would be like sleep without dreams.”* -Werner Herzog
+> “*What would an ocean be without a monster lurking in the dark?
+It would be like sleep without dreams.*” -Werner Herzog